kjellhaaland/playground/.github/pull_request_template.md

 > To deploy the PR to Test, use the [Deploy to TEST 🚀](https://github.com/kjellhaaland/playground/actions/workflows/deploy.yml) action!
 >
-> Remember to deploy any backend changes to TEST as well!W
+> Remember to deploy any backend changes to TEST as well!Wg